 Note: This is not applicable for GA and AA

-Can I view Priority data in my CMS Plugin?
+Can I view Traffic data in my CMS Plugin?

-What cookies will be set if I use Priority?
+What cookies will be set if I use Traffic?

-If you are using the integration with either GA or AA for Priority, no additional cookies will be set by Siteimprove.
+If you are using the integration with either GA or AA for Traffic, no additional cookies will be set by Siteimprove.

-Are IP addresses of visitors collected when Priority is enabled?
+Are IP addresses of visitors collected when Traffic is enabled?

-No. Sites with Priority have IP Anonymization enabled by default so IP addresses are not collected.
+No. Sites with Traffic have IP Anonymization enabled by default so IP addresses are not collected.
 See “IP Anonymization in Siteimprove Analytics” to find out more about anonymization.